forward/capify-ec2/readme.md

 And the contents of the page at that URL must match 'OK' for the healthcheck to pass.
 If unsuccessful, the healthcheck is repeated every second, until a timeout of 60 seconds is reached, at which point the rolling deployment is aborted, and a progress summary displayed.

-The default timeout is 60 seconds, which can be overridden by setting ':timeout' to a custom value in seconds.
+The default timeout of 60 seconds can be overridden by setting ':timeout' to a custom value in seconds.
 The protocol used defaults to 'http://', however you can switch to 'https://' by setting ':https' equal to 'true'.
 For example:

 ```ruby
 ec2_roles :name => "web",